 - The Royal Chapel was founded on the initiative of King Jan III Sobieski.
 It is a masterpiece created by Barthel Ranisch.
 It was erected between 1678-1681

 - The Highland Gate starts the Royal Route.

-- St. Catherine’s Church is the oldest parish church of the Old Town, erected between 1227-1239.
+- St. Catherine’s Church is the oldest parish church in the Old Town, erected between 1227-1239.
 It has Gothic, Mannerist, and Baroque treasures.
-Unfortunately it was destroyed in 1945.
+Unfortunately, it was destroyed in 1945.
 This historic building is now fully restored.

 - St. Nicolas Church is the oldest church in Gdansk, erected in the late 12th century.
 This Gothic building was the only survivor of the wartime destruction.
 The interiors of the church have rich, authentic and early Baroque decoration.

 - The Grand Mill was built around mid-14th century

 - The Oliwa Cathedral was first erected as a Cistercian shrine back in the 13th century.
 It was reconstructed in 1350 after a great fire, it re-emerged in the Gothic style and has remained almost unaltered ever since.
 The Gothic interior was damaged in the 1577 fire and was replaced with the Baroque fixtures we can see today.

 - The New City Hall was erected between 1898 – 1901.
 Since 2000 it has become the seat of the Gdańsk City Council and was given its current name.